alnwlsn/alnview/README.md

 ```

 # Controls
 Alnview is key driven, and has minimal GUI elements to maximize the amount of image visible on screen.
-Besides the images themselves, the only on-screen elements are small pointers which indicate certain points (like the corners of the selected image), and text overlays (where applicable).
+Besides the images themselves, the only on-screen elements are small markers which indicate certain points (like the corners of the selected image), and text overlays (where applicable).

 | Control  | Action | Selects image using
 | ------------- | ------------- | ------------- |